Cardinal, nine other defendants, await verdicts at Vatican trial

-VATICAN CITY, Dec 16 — A two-and-a-half year corruption trial that exposed infighting and intrigue in the highest echelons of the Vatican closes today with the key defendant, an Italian cardinal, praying that the court will believe his innocent plea.
+ROME, Dec 16 — A two-and-a-half year corruption trial that exposed infighting and intrigue in the highest echelons of the Vatican closes today with the key defendant, an Italian cardinal, hoping the court will accept his plea of innocence.

 Cardinal Angelo Becciu, 75, a one-time Vatican power broker, is charged with embezzlement, abuse of office and trying to induce a witness to give false testimony.